microbit-foundation/dev-docs/software/interface.md

 The API is currently available in [Chrome based browsers](https://caniuse.com/#feat=webusb) (Android, Chrome OS, Linux, macOS and Windows) and is supported in the MakeCode Editor and the Python Editor.
 This enables you to flash your micro:bit straight from the browser without the need to save the .hex file first, and use serial communication between the micro:bit and the editor.

-## Updating the DAPLink full image
+## Updating the DAPLink full image (V2.00 only)

 <div class="alert alert-danger">Please note - there is almost no situation in the normal use of the micro:bit where this step will be necessary.
-We have documented it here in the interests of making the the micro:bit more friendly to developers who want to experiment with the code on the KL27.
-If your micro:bit enumerates in MAINTENANCE or MICROBIT mode you should never need to perform these steps</div>
+We have documented it here in the interests of making the the micro:bit more friendly to developers who want to experiment with the code on the <span class="v2">V2.00</span> KL27 interface MCU.
+If your micro:bit enumerates in MAINTENANCE or MICROBIT mode you should never need to perform these steps.</div>

 **Please only use use these steps if you are familiar with USB bootloaders and command line tools.
 You should never need to perform these to update a micro:bit.**